 Croissants can be frozen already cooked and then thaw in the oven at 150 degrees temperature, or freeze raw and already yeasted, and then be baked directly. in any case,.
 I advise you not to freeze them and consume them just made.
 Have a good day.

-Put the flour in the planetary, sugar, the fresh brewer's yeast dissolved in milk at a temperature of about 22 degrees (or that of dry beer put directly into the dough) and start working the dough.
-Halfway through the process add the salt and continue until the dough is smooth, homogeneous and well-strung.
+Put the flour in the planetary, sugar, the fresh brewer's yeast dissolved in milk at a temperature of about 22 degrees (or that of dry beer put directly in the dough) and start working the dough.
+Halfway through the processing add the salt and continue until the dough is smooth, homogeneous and well-strung.

 After the interval of rest, roll out the dough again in the shape of a regular rectangle.
 Fold a third of the dough towards the center, then fold the other flap until you touch the smaller one.
 Finally, close the dough to book, that is, fold it in half.
 Put the dough back in the refrigerator for 30 minutes.

 Let's get to the last lap.
 Roll out the dough again with the rolling pin on the floured work surface and perform a new fold: fold a third towards the center and then the remaining part to close.
 Put the dough back in the refrigerator for at least an hour.

 Once you have the dough ready, To make croissants you have to roll out the dough half a centimeter thick in a rectangle of 65 centimeters by 40 centimeters.
 Then, trim the edges and cut them into two equal strips from which you will have to get many triangles of 10 centimeters by 18 centimeters: I take measurements with tape, for greater accuracy.

 Make an incision at the base of each triangle of a centimeter and, to form the cornet, pull the two corners of the base of the triangle and roll the croissant from base to Summit.
 Brush the croissants with the beaten egg yolk with a tablespoon of milk and sourdough in a warm, about 24-30 degrees, for two hours: should double in volume.